rayshobby/opensprinkler/OpenSprinkler Controller/software/libraries/README.txt

 The list here documents updates to the OpenSprinkler library.
 Updates to specific programs are documented in each program folder.

 ===============================
+* Feb 09, 2012
+- Check in firmware 1.8.3.
+This firmware adds back the 'sequential' option (which was available in firmware 1.7 but disabled in 1.8).
+It sets the controller to run in sequential or concurrent mode.
+- Added a new 'device_id' option, so that multiple controllers can be used on the same network.
+This is done by assigning 'device_id' as the last byte of the controller's mac address.

 * September 26, 2012
 - Removed support for parallel (concurrent) running mode due to a temporarily unsolvable bug.